Sangeetha2022/github/docs/planning/2021/sprints/sprint 2/# Plan_for_HP_Demo.md

 - Siva
   - HP/WCMX must be running and need to prove the sync from wordpress is working #824
-    - Kibana installed and working in Geppetto stage
+    - Kibana installed and working in Geppetto stage #824
-    - Kibana installed and working in HP/WCMX
+    - Kibana installed and working in HP/WCMX   - this is #843
+    - bug #844 build issue in stage

 - jp
   - continue to incorporate authorization/camunda into generated app #805, #830, #833( critical for the demo), #834(service now)